siobhanlgorman/80s-Mixtape-Quiz/README.md

 [Picresize](https://picresize.com) and [Squoosh](https://squoosh.app/) were used to resize the photo used for the background

-For the 80s colours palette - purple rgb(128, 0, 128) rgba(128, 0, 128, 0.5), pink #ffc0cb, and turquoise #73D9FF tones [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was used.
+For the 80s colours palette - purple, pink, and turquoise tones [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was used.

 * [HTML Validator](https://validator.w3.org/)
 * [CSS Validator](https://validator.w3.org/)